Last Updated on

 The purpose of this article is to give you 10 actionable tips that you can use, without overwhelming you completely.

-Whether you need to lose weight to get that six pack showing, or gain weight to increase your bicep size you need to track your calories.
+Whether you need to lose weight to get that six-pack showing.
+Or are looking to gain weight to increase your bicep size you need to track your calories.

 You need to estimate what calories you are currently consuming, what calories you are currently using per day, and what changes you need to make to enable change.